robflynnyh/synthetic-tasks/README.md

 ## word-occurrence-task

 decription:

 Given a sequence of sentences S \ni {s_0, ..., s_n}, where a given sentence s_i is made up of a random sequence of words of varying length, for each word in the sentence predict the number of other sentences in S that contain the word.

 ## score-tracker-task

 decription:

 Input to the model is a sequence of words W \ni {w_0, ..., w_n}, each word is randomly sampled from a vocabulary, each word in the vocabulary is assigned an integer score in the range {-5, 5}, each word is composed up of tokens, each token is also assigned a score in the range {-5, 5}.
 The model is then trained to output the culmalitive score of all previous tokens and words aswell as the score for the current token.

+## score-transmitter

+(Not implemented yet)

+decription:

+this task has two settings: reccurent and parallel

+### reccurent:
+Given a sequence of words W \ni {w_0, ..., w_n}, each word is randomly sampled from a vocabulary, each word in the vocabulary is assigned an integer score in the range {-5, 5}, each word is composed up of tokens, each token is also assigned a score in the range {-n, n}.
+The model is trained to predict a final score for each token.
+This is produced by taking the score for the word at token index t and adding to the score of the token at index t + token_scores[token_index], this is performed starting at token index 0 and ending at token index n.

+### parallel:
+Same as above except all of the addition operations are performed at once, rather than starting at token zero and ending at token n.